 A pivotal part of Twitch’s success is its creators.
 Each month, over 2 million streamers create live content for viewers.
 Twitch is the foremost platform for gamers and gaming culture, but not all of the livestreamed content on the platform is gaming focused.
 There are streams for everything from artists painting and illustrating to musicians putting on live-streamed shows.

+Since 2017, the number of Twitch Partners has increased 68% from 27,000 to 45,365.
 Twitch’s Partner Program is made up of Twitch’s most popular broadcasters and is the avenue through which broadcasters can start monetizing their streams.
 Partners have the opportunity to share in advertising revenue and make all or part of their streams open to paying subscribers.
 There’s also an opportunity for Partners to create and sell merchandise through Twitch’s “Teespring Program.”

 More recent numbers suggest that Twitch’s users spend a little over an hour and a half consuming video content each day.
 The average 95 minutes a day that Twitch daily active users spend watching live gaming contributes to the highly interactive network of gamers and spectators.